laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 This appendix is informative.

-While the CBOR Common Deterministic Encoding Profile (CDE) provides for commonality between different applications of CBOR, it is useful to further constrain the set of data items handled in a group of applications (_exclusions_) and to define further mappings (_reductions_) that help the applications in such a group get by with the exclusions.
+While the CBOR Common Deterministic Encoding Profile (CDE) provides for commonality between different applications of CBOR, it can be useful to further constrain the set of data items handled in a group of applications (_exclusions_) and to define further mappings (_reductions_) that help the applications in such a group get by with the exclusions.

-For example, the dCBOR Application Profile specifies the use of Deterministic Encoding as defined in {{Section 4.2 of RFC8949@-cbor}} (see also
-{{-det}} for more information) together with some application-level rules.
+For example, the dCBOR Application Profile specifies the use of CDE together with some application-level rules {{-dcbor-orig}}.
-See {{-dcbor-orig}} for a definition of the dCBOR Application Profile that makes use of CDE.

 In general, the application-level rules specified by an Application Profile are based on the shared CBOR Common Deterministic Encoding Profile; they do